Bhutan is one of the smallest countries in the world. But its commitment to conservation is bigger than most.

 Bhutan for Life

-“I am hopeful that, if this funding mechanism is created, then what has been bestowed upon us by our visionary monarchs—this sacred environment—can be maintained for generations to come,” Dorji said.
+“I am hopeful that, now that this program has been created, then what has been bestowed upon us by our visionary monarchs—this sacred environment—can be maintained for generations to come,” Dorji said.
 “And Bhutan can serve as a model for our neighbors in Asia and the rest of the world.”